olgam4/nook/README.md

 ![Modern Intelligent Knowledge Manager](/blanc1.png)

-> In French, `Avoir un blanc` literally means `Drawing a blank`.
+> In French, `Ah, zut, j'arrive pas à me souvenir...
+J'ai un blanc.` literally means `Woops, I can't remember...
+I'm drawing a blank`.
-> With the power of Blanc, enable yourself to never forget anything ever again.
+> Now, with the power of Blanc, enable yourself to never forget anything ever again.
+Use it to store, manage and relate your knowledge
+> using AI to help you better understand yourself.

 ## Work in Progress